 "The Salvage 1 crew become stranded on a remote island off the coast of Africa and are menaced by a gigantic ape."

-On this day in 1990, Alien Nation aired "Generation to Generation."
-This served as the thirteenth episode of the program's only season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1990 (in the U.S.), Alien Nation aired "Generation to Generation."
+Officially, this served as the thirteenth episode of the program's only season, and here's the plot summary as detailed by IMDB.com:

 "Several parties claim ownership of a mysterious Tenctonese box that leaves a trail of death in its wake, including Francisco's eccentric Uncle Moodri."